Brian Smith / Writer

 THE unsubtle ART OF SELF-PROMOTION

-Brian not only appreciates the need for authors to promote their own work but also has the experience and skills to do so for himself with great effectiveness and results.
-Having been ranked among Canada's Top 10 copywriters by Strategy Magazine, his multimedia and social media campaigns have generated millions of dollars in free media coverage by CNN, the New York Times, BBC, CBC, CTV, Global National News, hundreds of online media outlets, and a front-page article in the Globe and Mail.
-Much of his work – including what one national newspaper called a 'brilliantly subversive' campaign for Colleges Ontario in which he invented a fake prescription drug called Obay – has also appeared as case studies in marketing textbooks.
+Brian not only appreciates the need for authors to promote their own work but also has the skills to do so for himself with great effectiveness.
+Having been ranked among Canada's Top 10 copywriters by Strategy Magazine, his multimedia campaigns have generated millions of dollars in free media coverage by CNN, the New York Times, BBC, CBC, CTV, Global National News, hundreds of online media outlets, and a front-page article in the Globe and Mail.
+Several of his campaigns – including what one national newspaper called a 'brilliantly subversive' campaign for Colleges Ontario in which he invented a fake prescription drug called Obay – appeared as case studies in marketing textbooks.

 To request manuscripts, reading samples, or connect with Brian for any other reason, reach him at: